nikhil15041993/Kubernetes-Components/ingress/Nginx Ingress/README.md

               number: 80

 ```
 You define an Ingress Resource with the name hello-kubernetes-ingress.
-Then, you specify two host rules, so that hw1.your_domain is routed to the hello-kubernetes-first Service, and hw2.your_domain is routed to the Service from the second deployment (hello-kubernetes-second)
+Then, you specify two host rules, so that hw1.your_domain is routed to the hello-kuNext, you’ll need to ensure that your two domains are pointed to the Load Balancer via A records.
+This is done through your DNS provider.bernetes-first Service, and hw2.your_domain is routed to the Service from the second deployment (hello-kubernetes-second)

+Next, you’ll need to ensure that your two domains are pointed to the Load Balancer via A records.
+This is done through your DNS provider.

 Create it in Kubernetes by running the following command:
 ```